 CURRENT PROSPECTUS AND STATE BLUE SKY REGISTRATION REQUIRED TO EXERCISE THE WARRANTS.
 Holders will be able to exercise the Warrants only if a current prospectus relating to the Common Stock underlying the Warrants is then in effect, and only if the Common Stock is qualified for sale or exempt from qualification under applicable state securities law of the state in which such holders of the Warrants reside.
 Although the Company has undertaken to maintain the effectiveness of a current prospectus covering the Common Stock underlying the Warrants, there can be no assurance that the Company will be able to do so.
-The value of the Warrants may be impaired if a current prospectus covering the Common Stock issuable upon exercise of the Warrants is not kept effective, or if such Common Stock is not qualified or exempt from qualification in the states in which the holders of Warrants reside.
+The value of the Warrants may be impaired if a current prospectus covering the Common Stock is not qualified or exempt from qualification in the states in which the holders of Warrants reside.